tgomez/CRASH/README.md

 <p> Tiffany, Taron, Chris and Clifford.

 ## Overview
 Los Angeles is a large commuter city which inherently lends itself to numerous traffic collisions.
-We aim to analyze the different factors related to such instances.
+Car crashes are one of the leading causes of death in the US(1) and as such

 ## Step 1: Finalize Idea and Logistics